 I had a 7:06 tee time for $49 (with cart) and ended up in the second group off, paired with a threesome of regulars.
 They definitely helped me with some of the trickier aspects of this course’s layout.
 The pace was nice at 3.5 hours.
 I’m sure it was a much slower pace for those who started a little later in the morning because of how busy it was.

 I noted the abundance of uphill approach shots here in jest, but it is a distinctive part of this course that not everyone will enjoy.
 There are a few downhill holes (mostly par-3s) to level out your elevation over the course of the round, but for the most part, the holes play significantly uphill.
 The greens are large and have plenty of undulation.
 They are well-guarded by bunkers and without prior knowledge of pin positions, it’s hard to know where to aim as a first-time player.
-The fact that my playing partners were struggling to score made me feel a little better, but I was clearly at a disadvantage not knowing the course.
+The fact that my playing partners were also struggling to score made me feel a little better, but I was clearly at a disadvantage not knowing the course.
 After awhile, it did become a bit exhausting.

 That said, I did still enjoy Shadow Lakes on many levels.
 I particularly liked the rugged links style playing through the rolling hills.
 The bunkers have a very rough and “natural” look to them, which adds some nice aesthetics amidst the homes that surround the course.
 Most houses are not really anywhere near “in play,” but they do detract some visually.